 Organizations must be equal opportunity employers in accordance with all applicable state and federal laws.

-If you are unable to attend a scheduled career event, such as Practice Interview Days or Resume Clinic, we ask that you send a qualified colleague in your stead.
-If this is not possible, please provide us with a minimum of 48 hour notice so that we may ask one of the employers on our wait list to take your place.
+If you are unable to attend a scheduled career event, such as Resume Clinic or Career Panel, we ask that you send a qualified colleague in your stead.
+If this is not possible, please provide us with a minimum of 48 hours’ notice so that we may ask one of the employers on our wait list to take your place.